-China Can Help Supersize Global Hydrogen Economy, According to Shell
+China Can Help Supersize the Global Hydrogen Economy, According to Shell

 China could have a crucial role to play in the development of a global hydrogen economy, with its massive demand for decarbonization technologies likely to drive large-scale deployments that will help cut costs around the world, according to oil major Shell.

-Shell signed off its first commercial hydrogen project in China last week, as it continues to build out its hydrogen business on several fronts.
+Shell signed off on its first commercial hydrogen project in China last week, as it continues to build out its hydrogen business on several fronts.

-The first China project will see hydrogen refueling stations established in the city of Zhangjiakou City, which will host part of the 2022 Beijing Winter Olympics.
+The first China project will see hydrogen refueling stations established in Zhangjiakou City, which will host part of the 2022 Beijing Winter Olympics.
 The city is rolling out 1,000 hydrogen trucks and buses to support the logistical effort of hosting the games.
 The new joint venture between Shell China and the authorities in Zhangjiakou City will build a 20-megawatt electrolyzer as well the refueling stations.

 Oliver Bishop, general manager for hydrogen at Shell, told GTM that China will clearly be an important market as hydrogen continues its emergence as a key pillar of decarbonization strategies.

-So how much weight should be put on these lofty ambitions?
+So how much credence should be given to these lofty ambitions?
 Bishop said history suggests people should pay attention.
 He pointed to the breakneck scaling and cost reduction of solar power, which had everything to do with the pace at which China incentivized both supply and domestic demand.
-The country installed 130 GWs of solar PV in between 2010 and 2017.
+The country installed 130 gigawatts of solar PV between 2010 and 2017.

 This isn’t hydrogen’s first moment in the sun.
-The last time online searches for hydrogen or fuel cells were this intense was back in 2004, according to Google Trends.
+The last time online searches for "hydrogen" and "fuel cells" were this frequent was back in 2004, according to Google Trends.

 Nor is this Shell’s first foray into hydrogen.
-President George W. Bush toured the first-ever Hydrogen fueling station in the U.S., built by Shell, back in 2005.
+President George W. Bush toured the first-ever hydrogen fueling station in the U.S., built by Shell, back in 2005.

-The realities for hydrogen are very different than back in 2005, however.
+The realities for hydrogen are very different than they were in 2005, however.
 Today, Bishop leads a team of around 90 people in the partnering, execution and operation of its hydrogen businesses.

 Everything is different for hydrogen this time around

-Bishop has worked at Shell for more than 20 years, and focused on hydrogen for the last eight.
-His first involvement was shutting down hydrogen equipment from “a previous hype cycle.”
+Bishop has worked at Shell for more than 20 years, focusing on hydrogen for the last eight.
+His first involvement was shutting down hydrogen equipment that had been deployed during “a previous hype cycle.”

 “[It is] different this time because of the societal interest in tackling climate change,” he said.
 “That’s number one, coupled with the falling cost of renewables and electrolyzers.”

-“Combine all of that with a desire for cleaner cities, lower emissions, reduced air pollution [and] job creation, energy security and you can see why many governments are favorable for this.”
+“Combine all of that with a desire for cleaner cities, lower emissions, reduced air pollution [and] job creation, and energy security and you can see why many governments...[favor] this.”

 Aside from the plentiful benefits, there is also a pragmatic acceptance that electrification alone is not going to get countries close enough to their net-zero targets.